simpledatatools/onetable/README.md

 No problem!
 You can use OneTable through the deployed instance we provide at www.onetableapp.com, including a generous free-forever tier.
 Contact us through the support chat on the website if you need help getting setup!

+## Want to use OneTable to create your own business?

+Fantastic!
+Please reach out if you would like and we can rely at least a decade of terrible business ideas that will help you avoid landmines.
+We hope OneTable can be a foundation for you to launch consulting companies with clients in your local communities, or of course, by white labeling the platform through a Software as a Service model.
+The more businesses the better!

 ## OneTable Key Contacts

 - **Matt Capelli**: Founder | Mostly focused on the project roadmap and designs.
 Occasionally tries to hack together python code | Username: _**@mattcapelli**_